LedgerHQ/app-security-key/README.md

 - There are some instabilities on Safari on MacOS, it's recommended to use another browser.
 - On Android, it is supported as soon as you have Google Play services v23.35 or above and that the service configuration doesn't require Discoverable Credentials.

-Due to OS constraints, this Security Key App as some limitations:
+Due to OS constraints, this Security Key App has some limitations:

 * Discoverable / Resident credentials are supported but are stored on a part of the device flash that will be wiped upon app deletion, which can happen:
   - If the user chooses to uninstall it from Ledger Live